hiomgupta/binge-trendy/README.md

 ## Why Linear Regression?

 Linear regression is used in this project to establish a trend line for episode ratings across seasons.
 We can identify episodes that stand out by comparing each episode's rating to the predicted value on this trend line.
-Based on the overall trend, these episodes are likely to be more enjoyable as they perform better than expected.
+Based on the overall trend, these episodes will likely be more enjoyable as they perform better than expected.

 ![ALt text](/images/Figure_1.png)